jelsonjay/typescript/README.md

-# TypeScript the alternative to javaScript superset
+# TypeScript the alternative to javascript superset

-learn TypeScipt, all valid Javascript
+learn TypeScipt, all valid javascript

 code is also TypeScript code